Longford Town F.C.: History

 The appointment of the then 26-year-old rookie manager Stephen Kenny in the summer of 1998 proved the catalyst for a major upturn in the club's fortunes on the pitch.
 In the 1998/99 season, they missed out a place in the promotion/relegation play-off by just four points.
-The following season saw further improvement when the Town finished in second place and, as a result, won promotion to the Premier Division.
+The following season saw further improvement when the club finished in second place and, as a result, won promotion to the Premier Division.
 This was secured on the final day of the season, 22 April 2000, with a 2–0 victory away to Cobh Ramblers.
 The starting XI was: Stephen O'Brien, Enda Kenny, Wes Byrne (captain), Paul McNally, Stephen Kelly, Paul Perth, Vinny Perth, Stephen Gavin, Shay Zellor, Keith O'Connor and Richie Parsons.
-Early goals from O'Connor (the 1999/2000 First Division top scorer) and Byrne proved the difference.

 Longford performed admirably in their first season back in the Premier Division finishing in mid-table.
 That season also saw the club reach the FAI Cup Final for the first time, where they lost 1–0 to Bohemians.
-As Bohs had also won the League title that season, De Town qualified to play in the UEFA Cup in July 2001.
+As Bohemians had also won the league title that season, Longford qualified to play in the UEFA Cup in July 2001.
 A meeting over two games with Bulgarian club side PFC Litex Lovech ended in a 3–1 aggregate victory for the Bulgarians.

 Things were less comfortable in the league during the 2001/02 season after that, as they ended up in the relegation/promotion play-off, where they played Finn Harps in a two-legged affair.
 Longford won in a penalty shootout after the tie ended 3–3 on aggregate.
 After the 2002/03 season, the club became an established top division side, led by manager Alan Mathews, with four successive top-six finishes.

-On 26 October 2003, the Town clinched their first title in senior football when winning the FAI Cup following a 2–0 victory over St. Patrick's Athletic at Lansdowne Road.
-The starting XI was: Stephen O'Brien, Alan Murphy, Barry Ferguson (captain), Brian McGovern, Seán Dillon, Alan Kirby, Vinny Perth, Philip Keogh, Sean Prunty, Shane Barrett and Sean Francis.
-Barrett and Francis found the net and victory more than made up for the disappointment of having lost the League Cup final, against the same opposition, two months previously.
+In October 2003, the Town clinched their first title in senior football when winning the FAI Cup following a 2–0 victory over St. Patrick's Athletic at Lansdowne Road.
+The winning Longford side Stephen O'Brien, Alan Murphy, Barry Ferguson (captain), Brian McGovern, Seán Dillon, Alan Kirby, Vinny Perth, Philip Keogh, Sean Prunty, Shane Barrett and Sean Francis – with Barrett and Francis as goal-scorers.
+The victory "[made] up for their eircom League Cup final defeat", against the same opposition, earlier in the 2003 season.